Blackstar (TV series)

 Blackstar is an American animated science fantasy television series, produced in 1981 by Lou Scheimer and Norm Prescott for Filmation.
 The series was Filmation's second fantasy epic, the first being The Freedom Force, a segment of Tarzan and the Super 7.
-Blackstar has many notable similarities to He-Man and the Masters of the Universe, which was produced shortly afterwards.
+Blackstar has many notable similarities to He-Man and the Masters of the Universe which was produced shortly afterwards.

 Story

 John Blackstar is an astronaut from Earth, stranded on the planet Sagar after his spacecraft was swept into a black hole, taking him to an ancient alien universe.
-On Sagar, Blackstar allies himself with the Trobbits, the shape-changing Klone, the dragon Warlock, and Mara the Enchantress.
+On Sagar, Blackstar allies himself with the Trobbits, the shape-changing Klone, the "dragon-horse" Warlock, and Mara the Enchantress.
 Blackstar and his allies oppose the Overlord, who seeks to take over Sagar.

 Future Earth

 Very little is known about Blackstar's Earth, though its technology is undoubtedly far advanced, as evidenced by Blackstar's "photon-based" ship and Katana's "fusion-drive" timeship capable of multidimensional travel.
 Neither Blackstar nor Katana bear any insignia related to any agencies in the real world.
 Blackstar's insignia appears on his golden collar.